Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This blood test is used to diagnose liver damage.
 Aspartate transaminase (AST) is an enzyme that is released when your liver or muscles are damaged.
 Although AST is found mainly in your liver and heart, AST can also be found in small amounts in other muscles.
 This test can also be used to monitor liver disease.

-Your health care provider might give you this test if he or she suspects that your liver is damaged.
+You may need this test if your healthcare provider suspects that your liver is damaged.